DIY AI: Sentiment Analysis P1: The Overview

 There are many sentiment analysis sets out there for experimenting, but if you’re a company that has a specific task; then it’s best to use data representative of that task.
 This does mean taking up more human labor in the beginning; but ideally, it’d pay off in the future.

 Beyond the common issues found in all of machine learning, integrating human knowledge is significantly more difficult.
-Capitalization, punctuation, all of those weird patterns mentioned in the rule based systems are much more difficult to capture.
-There’s still some things that can be done to help such as using human knowledge in the preprocessing step but it’s still not as precise as rule based systems.
-Normalizing words (change synonyms or things we know mean similar things to the same word) and removing stop words are good first steps to try and handle this issue.
+Capitalization, punctuation, and all of those weird patterns mentioned in the rule-based systems are much more difficult to capture.
+There are still some things that can be done to help, such as using human knowledge in the preprocessing step, but it’s still not as precise as rule-based systems.
+Normalizing words (changing synonyms or things we know mean similar things to the same word) and removing stop words are good first steps to try to handle this issue.

 All in all, in most cases, supervised learning is a great place to start sentiment analysis.
 With good training data, supervised learning with very little work can get around 70-80% accuracy without even needing any knowledge of language.
-However, the more precise we want to get, and being able to capture more complex features of language becomes difficult with only supervised learning.
+However, the more precise we want to get, the more difficult it becomes to capture more complex features of language with only supervised learning.

 Deep Learning